 Landfill site and the Community site had an abnormal increase in the monthly average PM{10} concentrations during the fall quarter due to wildfire activities.
 In Year 13, the Landfill site had high PM{10} concentrations starting in May 2020.
-Although the PM{10} concentration at the Community site followed the same increasing trend as that of the Landfill site until October 2020, the values remained much lower, the lowest among all SCAQMD sites.
-Figure 4-1 also shows a strong correlation between Community and Santa Clarita PM{10} data.
+Although the PM{10} concentrations at the Community site followed the same increasing trend as that of the Landfill site until October 2020, the values remained much lower.
+PM{10} at the Landfill site rose sharply again in Year 14 and far exceeded concentrations of Year 13.
+Monthly averaged PM{10} concentrations at the Landfill site reached a maximum of 96 μ g/m3 in July 2021.
+PM{10} concentrations at the Community site remained much lower than at the Landfill site and correlated with concentrations from Santa Clarita.

-Figure 4-2 shows the rolling annual average PM10 concentrations for the Landfill and Community monitoring sites, and for the three regional locations, for Year 1 (2008) through Year 13 (2020).
+Figure 4-2 shows the rolling annual average PM10 concentrations for the Landfill and Community sites and the three regional locations for Year 1 (2008) through Year 14 (2021).
 The rolling annual average is calculated from yearly averages over a period of three years.
-For example, the annual rolling average for Year 13 is calculated based on the individual yearly average of Year 11, 12, and 13.
+For example, the annual rolling average for Year 14 is calculated based on the individual yearly average of Year 12, 13, and 14.
 Due to the nature of this method, the rolling annual average for Year 1 and Year 2 are their yearly averages, respectively.
 (The yearly averages are calculated based on either hourly or 1-in-6-day FRM measurements.)
-While Figure 4-1 provides valuable insight on monthly and seasonal variations for each site, a rolling annual average allows for more concise site-by-site comparison over the entire monitoring period.
+While Figure 4-1 provides valuable insight on monthly and seasonal variations for each site, a rolling annual average allows for a more concise site-by-site comparison over the entire monitoring period.
 The Landfill site compares well with the downtown Los Angeles site in Years 5 through 9.
 However, starting in Year 10, the average concentrations at the two sites deviate from each other, with the Landfill site showing a significant increase.

-In Years 5 through 7, the PM{10} concentrations are consistently higher at the Community site than at the regional monitor in Burbank and the Santa Clarita FRM; however, annual average concentrations are significantly lower at the Community site than at the downtown Los Angeles and Landfill sites for the 13-year period.
-Furthermore, the concentrations at the Community site have been steadily decreasing since Year 7, and in Year 11 they fell below the annual average concentrations measured at Santa Clarita.
-This is an important finding in that, while PM{10} concentrations measured at the Landfill site remain relatively high (with a recent trend upward), PM{10} concentrations measured at the Community site are trending down.
+In Years 5 through 7, the PM{10} concentrations are consistently higher at the Community site than at the regional monitor in Burbank and the Santa Clarita FRM.
+However, annual average concentrations are significantly lower at the Community site than at the downtown Los Angeles and Landfill sites for the 14-year period.
+Furthermore, the concentrations at the Community site have been steadily decreasing since Year 7, and in Year 11 they fell below the annual average concentrations measured at Santa Clarita until Year 14, when concentrations at the Community site rose slightly above Santa Clarita.
+This is an important finding in that, while PM{10} concentrations measured at the Landfill site remain relatively high (with a sharp increase of 12 μg/m3 from Year 12 to Year 14), PM{10} concentrations measured at the Community site are trending down.

 Figure 4-1.
-Monthly average PM10 concentrations for the Landfill, Landfill North (in operation from June 2016 until May 2017), and Community sites, and three regional monitoring sites for 2008-2020.
+Monthly average PM10 concentrations for the Landfill, Landfill North (in operation from June 2016 until May 2017), and Community sites, and three regional monitoring sites for 2008-2021.
 The Santa Clarita site reports integrated 24-hr samples of filters on a one-in-six-day schedule.
 As of June 30, 2014, the Burbank site is no longer actively reporting PM10 data.
+The current year (Year 14) time period is shaded in grey.

 Figure 4-2.
-Rolling annual average PM{10} concentrations for the Landfill, Community, and three regional monitoring sites for Monitoring Year 1-Year 13 (e.g., Monitoring Year 1 refers to Nov.
+Rolling annual average PM{10} concentrations for the Landfill, Community, and three regional monitoring sites for Monitoring Year 1-Year 14 (e.g., Monitoring Year 1 refers to Nov.
 22, 2007-Nov.
 21, 2008).
 Additional FRM data at the Los Angeles site and at the Burbank site are also included.